teambrookie/movierss/README.md

 ### Using it

 Then they are the /refresh endpoint, it's role is to refresh the unseen episode and to refresh the torrent.
-They are use like this :
+They are use like this:
 ```
 http://yourdomain/refresh?action=movie&slug=xxx
 http://yourdomain/refresh?action=torrent